Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Response to a Successful Request

-The response includes the private key and certificates required in order to establish
+The response includes the private key and certificates required to establish the

-the secure Mutual Transport Layer Security (mTLS) connection between the Android
+secure Mutual Transport Layer Security (mTLS) connection between the Android device

-device and POS system.
-For security reasons, this example does not show actual
+and POS system.
+For security reasons, this example does not show actual private key

 -----BEGIN RSA PRIVATE KEY-----